kaiyi27/tp/docs/UserGuide.md

 **Streamlined Meeting Coordination:**  Command your schedule with robust scheduling capabilities.
 Organize, adjust, and cancel meetings with ease, enhanced by our integrated agenda setting and comprehensive note-taking tools.

-**Client Engagement Tracker** Keep your finger on the pulse of client relations.
+**Client Engagement Tracker:** Keep your finger on the pulse of client relations.
 Monitor interactions and gauge policy engagement levels to ensure high client retention and satisfaction rates.

 **Proactive Meeting Reminders:** Stay ahead of the game with proactive notifications for impending meetings, ensuring you're always prepared to seize every client engagement opportunity.